rahullli/JavaScript_Project_Snake_game/README.md

 # JavaScript_Project_Snake_game
-This is Snake game built in HTML , CSS and JavaScript
+This is Snake game built in HTML , CSS and JavaScript <br/>
+Live link of the Project - https://javascript-snake-project.netlify.app/

 UI of the project